davidweatherstone/Data-Analyst-Portfolio/Projects/Python Data exploration - UK Vehicle Accidents/README.md

 Creating this function will allow me to optimize memory usage.
 This results in quicker results when querying and allows for datatype-specific methods to be used.

-The query structure, based on method changing is inspired by Matt Harrison's book "Effective Pandas".
-This approach allows me to comment out code as I do, so that I can build the function incrementally and experiment to get the result I want.
+The query structure, based on method chaining is inspired by Matt Harrison's book "Effective Pandas".
+This approach allows me to comment out code as I go, so that I can build the function incrementally and experiment to get the result I want.

 ## Exploration